When And Where

 For the 11 weight.
 A 20lb 9 foot Leader with a 40-80lb bite section while targeting the large tarpon (drop as low as you can to get the bite).
 For sharks a 9ft 20lb leader with a 2-foot section of Rio Powerflex Wire Bite Tippet in 40lb.

-The flies you are going to want seem like an obvious choice.
-Mullet patterns work extremely well.
+The flies you’ll want may seem like an obvious choice—mullet patterns work extremely well.

-Below are some individual flies that we highly recommend having.
-We have also created an assortment box that gives you a complete setup for success while fishing the whole migration.
-As well as mullet patterns work, sometimes having something a little different such as the Ep Mullet Bronze over white to imitate a croaker or even a darker gray pattern for the overcast days will give you a better bite ratio.
+Below are some individual flies we highly recommend having.
+We’ve also created an assortment box that provides a complete setup for success throughout the migration.
+While mullet patterns are very effective, sometimes switching things up with something different—such as the EP Mullet Bronze over White to imitate a croaker, or a darker gray pattern for overcast days—can improve your bite ratio.

-Large poppers like the Blue & White are incredibly fun patterns during the mullet run for jacks and tarpon.
-Early mornings when you can’t sight fish and not much is blowing up, make some noise with a popper and something will find it.
+Large poppers like the Blue & White are also incredibly fun during the mullet run, especially for jacks and tarpon.
+In the early mornings, when you can’t sight fish and there’s not much surface action, make some noise with a popper—something will find it.

 Tips And Tricks